 - a.
-Abutter: the owner of land abutting a lot including land on the directly opposite side of an abutting way or abutting an abutter within 300 feet of the lot property line - b.
+Abutter: the owner of land abutting a lot including land on the directly opposite side of an abutting way or abutting an abutter within 300 feet of the lot property line. - b.
 Board: Planning Board - c.
-Earth: all forms of soil including, without limitation, sod, loam, sand, gravel, clay, peat, hardpan, rock, quarried stone, or mineral products. - d.
-Earth Removal: removing any form of Earth - e.
-Earth Removal, Commercial Earth Removal Operation: an earth removal not defined as Subdivision; or Miscellaneous, Residential, and Agriculture. - f.
-Earth Removal, Miscellaneous, Residential, and Agriculture: That which is entirely incidental to construction that is subject to a building permit for a single family home, or agricultural building; or that which is less than 300 cubic yards. - g.
-Earth Removal, Subdivision: That which is entirely incidental to a subdivision, site plan or special permit. - h.
-Lot: the area described in an application for an earth removal permit as the area from which Earth is sought to be removed. - i.
+Earth: All forms of soil including, without limitation, sod, loam, sand, gravel, clay, peat, hardpan, rock, quarried stone, or mineral products. - d.
+Earth Removal: Removing and/or disturbing earth via any number of means including but not limited to excavating, grading, digging, or blasting, whether or not the Earth is removed from the subject lot. - e.
+Earth Removal Class 1: Commercial and High Volume: Any Earth Removal which is more than 3,000 cubic yards within a 12-month period, that is not otherwise defined as Class 2 or Class 3. - f.
+Earth Removal Class 2: Subdivision/Site Plan/Special Permit: Earth Removal which is entirely incidental, in the opinion of the Planning Board, to an approved subdivision, site plan, or special permit. - g.
+Earth Removal Class 3: Residential, Agricultural, and Low Volume: Earth Removal which is entirely incidental, in the opinion of the Building Commissioner, to construction that is subject to an approved building permit for a single family home or agricultural building/operation; or that which is 3,000 cubic yards or less within a 12-month period.
+Earth Removal or the placement of fill associated with the installation of septic systems, which shall be governed by the Commonwealth of Massachusetts Environmental Code (Title 5, 310 CMR 15.00). - h.
+Lot: An area of land on which Earth is sought to be removed. - i.
 Owner: The Person who holds the fee interest in the Lot. - j.
-Person: shall include but not be limited to an individual, corporation, society, association, partnership or other legal entity. - k.
-Removal: stripping, digging, excavating or blasting of Earth and carrying it away from the Lot. - 1.
-Surety: a method of securing performance of a permit which shall take the form of (1) insurance bond, (2) cash deposit, or (3) tri-party agreement with a lender
+Person: Shall include but not be limited to an individual, corporation, society, association, partnership or other legal entity.

+k.
+Surety: a method of securing performance of a permit which shall take the form of (1) insurance bond, (2) cash deposit, or (3) tri-party agreement with a lender.

-Section 5.2 - Scope
+Section 5.2 - Applicability

-This Bylaw shall be administered by the Board to apply to all Earth Removal operations in the Town of Sutton except as otherwise provided in this Bylaw.
+This Bylaw shall be administered by the Board to apply to all Earth Removal operations in the Town of Sutton.
 It shall apply to all areas regardless of zoning district.

-Nothing in this Bylaw shall prevent the application of the Zoning Bylaws.
+Nothing in this Bylaw shall prevent the application of the Zoning Bylaws that may otherwise be applicable.